-It reduces the effects of the stress hormone – cortisol, and helps to relax the body and elevates the mood.
+It reduces the effects of the stress hormone – cortisol – and helps to relax the body and elevate the mood.
 Lemon balm tea can also increase alertness without any symptoms of anxiousness in adults.
-So you can drink lemon balm tea while working from home to maximize work productivity.
+So you can drink lemon balm tea while working from home to maximise work productivity.

 9. Gotu Kola Tea

 Centella Asiatica, generally known as Gotu kola, is native to Asia and is a very common culinary and medicinal herb.
 The use of Gotu kola is an essential natural remedy in ancient Ayurveda and Traditional Chinese medicine.

 This herb, known as the 'miracle elixir of life,' acts as a healer of the body.
 It is a natural muscle relaxant and also an adaptogen.
 Drinking Gotu kola tea can ease the signs of anxiety, mental fatigue, depression, and insomnia.

 Rose is very popular in aromatic therapy; its mild scent can have relaxing effects.
 The flavonoids present in rose targets the production of the stress hormones, which results in feelings of calmness.
 Drinking rose can also enhance mood and reduce body stress.

 Rose Tea can also aid you in having a deep sleep with a reduced amount of time taken to fall asleep – this results in lowering the anxiety symptoms over time.

 Drinking herbal teas is the best option you can have in these trying times.
 The health benefits of drinking these teas will also help to boost your health physically and mentally.
 It might help you get a bit stronger to fight common ailments, too.
 Consuming these calming herbal teas will make sure you are mentally fit and equipped to fight anxiety and stress.
 Stay strong and resilient as we navigate through difficult times – whether pandemic or post-pandemic!